PROFESSIONAL INDEMNITY INSURANCE BROKER

 A costs in addition policy is often more expensive but you must consider when taking out cover how much it may cost to defend a claim.
 Lawyers and professionals involved in the defence process can be very expensive!

-TO NOTE A policy excess can also be 'costs inclusive' or 'costs in addition' too.
+TO NOTE - A policy excess can also be 'costs inclusive' or 'costs in addition' too.
 A costs inclusive excess is paid by your business if your insurer need to investigate or defend a claim against you, regardless of the outcome.
 A costs in addition excess is only paid when you're at fault so unlike a costs inclusive excess, a costs in addition excess means if your claim is defended it won't cost you anything.
 As above an in addition excess if often more expensive.

 What do insurers look at when quoting on my professional indemnity insurance?

+As a highly experienced Professional Indemnity Insurance Broker, we have an in depth understanding of what insurers consider when quoting for an indemnity insurance policy.
 When assessing the proposal form and calculating the premium insurers will look at a number of different factors.
 This could include:

-• Areas of practice i.e. low or high risk
+Areas of practice i.e. low or high risk

-• Claims history
+Claims history

-• Experience/qualifications
+Experience/qualifications

-• Fee income
+Fee income

-• Types of contracts you are involved in - this includes the total contract value as well as your own fees
+Types of contracts you are involved in - this includes the total contract value as well as your own fees

-• Risk management procedures
+Risk management procedures

-To get the most competative terms from insurers, it is important to complete a full proposal as accurately and as easy to read as possible.
+To get the most competitive terms from insurers, it is important to complete a full proposal as accurately and as easy to read as possible.
 Additional information with full details of your experience, the services you offer your clients and the procedures you have in place to mitigate your risk will also help your broker negotiate the most competitive premium on your behalf.

 Can I increase the limit of indemnity during the policy period?